-My students are required to bring 3 things with them to each lesson: their guitar, a tuner (I like the inexpensive "clip-on" type tuners (Snark brand,) $11-15,) and a 3 ring binder notebook with 10 - 20 sheets of paper.
+My students are required to bring 3 things with them to each lesson: their guitar, a tuner (I like the inexpensive "clip-on" type tuners -Snark brand, $11-15, but NEWER guitars sometimes come with a tuner built into its preamplifier!) and a 3 ring binder type notebook with 10 - 20 sheets of paper.
 That's it.
 If you own a smart phone, there are free apps that can tune your guitar.
 I still recommend a clip-on style tuner because your phone's mic will pick up other sounds/guitars around you and make you have to tell others to be quiet so you can tune.
 That's not a problem with clip-on style tuners.

-I charge $25 per 1 hour lesson.
-That's $100 for FOUR lessons, quite reasonable, and the same rate I've charged for the past 10 years.
+I charge $30 per 1 hour lesson.
+That's $120 for FOUR lessons, quite reasonable for my experience of 13 years teaching guitar.
 I do ask for payment BEFORE the lessons begin (not counting the free first lesson.)
 I take checks or cash.
 I've had a couple students that pay by the lesson.
 It's your choice.
 Please notice that I have NO CONTRACT FOR YOU TO SIGN, NO MINIMUM AMOUNT OF LESSONS that many teachers demand.
-If you decide to quit taking lessons, I will refund any money I have not earned.
+If you decide to stop taking lessons, I will refund any money I have not earned.
 Promise!